-In recent years France has b i recent years France has been igularly aggrestive in its colonial igy.
-Imperially France has more more become dependent on its mial possessions for the sources of materials for its developing indus-materials for its developing indus-in 1924 France had for the first me in 19 years a favorable trade be The French imports from its is in 1924 were most insturmen-
+In recent years France has been particularly aggressive in its colonial policy.
+Imperialist France has more and more become dependent on its colonial possessions for the sources of raw materials for its developing industries.
+In 1924 France had for the first time in 19 years a favorable trade balance.
+The French imports from its colonies in 1924 were most insturmental in making it possible for France to show this favorable trade balance.